Geoalert/mapflow-docs-en/source/userguides/sam_model.rst

    :width: 15cm
    :class: with-border no-scaled-link

-   E.g. Result – SAM Aero (zoom 20), single trees.
+   E.g. Result – SAM on aerial imagery (zoom 20), single trees.
 Some polygons are not very accurate and some target objects are missing, but the overall result is relevant and can be used for more accurate mapping.

 .. figure:: _static/processing_result/sam_aero_containers.jpg
    :alt: SAM options - zoom levels